 - Persian has had a

-significant influence on neighboring languages, particularly the Turkic languages in Central Asia.
+significant influence on neighbouring languages, particularly the Turkic languages in Central Asia.

 - Iranian Population: 78 millions of people